 If you are not experiencing symptoms and would like to be tested for COVID-19, please contact your primary care provider (PCP) and ask for an outpatient order.
 Those seeking testing who are actively experiencing symptoms can seek an order from their PCP or check-in to the ER at Cabot Emergency Hospital.
+Testing is available 24/7, every day of the year.
 If you are experiencing a medical emergency please call 911.

 For further information or questions, give us a call at 501-333-9110.

 A Polymerase Chain Reaction (PCR) test picks up the presence of viral genetic material.
 PCR detects the RNA, or the genetic makeup of the virus, which can only be detected if someone is actively infected with the virus.
 This test can tell whether someone has the virus early on, even if they’re not showing symptoms yet.

 The PCR test is beneficial because if someone is positive, they can reach out to the people they have been in contact with and encourage them to self-isolate.
 Thus, helping to break the transmission chain and prevent further spreading of the virus.

 How it’s done: This test uses a nasal swab to collect a sample.
 The sample is then processed in our lab and results are given in approximately one hour.

 Insurance: PCR testing is covered by most commercial insurances, especially if the person is actively experiencing symptoms.